armsdidi/2-16S-rRNA-microbiome-analysis/README.md

 **Diego Pereira**

-Cientista em Bioinformática | Doutor em Genética e Biologia Molecular | Análise de dados transcriptômicos e metagenômicos
+Bioinformatics Scientist | PhD in Genetics and Molecular Biology | Metagenomic and Metatranscriptomic Data Analysis